 Every Python source file is offered to your plug-in to give it a chance to take responsibility for tracing the file.
-If your plug-in can handle the file, then return a FileTracer object.
+If your plug-in can handle the file, it should return a FileTracer object.
 Otherwise return None.

 There is no way to register your plug-in for particular files.
-Instead, this method is invoked for all files, and the plug-in decides whether it can trace the file or not.
+Instead, this method is invoked for all files as they are executed, and the plug-in decides whether it can trace the file or not.
 Be prepared for filename to refer to all kinds of files that have nothing to do with your plug-in.